 How To Clean Steel Tea Kettle Inside And Outside?

 There are some things in your kitchen for cleaning a dirty kettle of steel.
 So let’s start or find something from your kitchen or know how to clean stainless steel tea kettle.
 Frequent washing with detergent bars and normal water will keep your kettle clean.
 But do not remove the obstinate stains that may be left from hard water, become salty (mineral deposits), or even tea.
-So for removing those stains, you need to use some extraordinary items to get shinny kettle from inside.
+So for removing those stains, you need to use some extraordinary items to get a shinny kettle from inside.

 - Baking Soda